Deputations and petitions

 Deputations

-The purpose of a deputation is to enable a person, group or organisation to make a presentation about items on a meeting’s agenda.
+The purpose of a deputation is to enable a person, group or organisation to make a presentation to a meeting on a matter, or matters, covered by that meeting's terms of reference.
 Deputations have to be approved by the chairperson of the meeting.
-A request to make a deputation has to be made to the Chief Executive and received at least seven days before the meeting (this requirement can be waived by the chairperson) and should clearly outline the item to be addressed.
+A request to make a deputation has to be made at least 7 days before the meeting; however, this may be waived by the chairperson.
 Deputations can be heard at the commencement of the meeting or at the time that the relevant agenda item is being considered.

-Speakers can speak for up to five minutes, or longer at the discretion of the chairperson.
+Speakers can speak for up to 5 minutes, or longer at the discretion of the chairperson.
 No more than two speakers can speak on behalf of an organisation's deputation.

 - a speaker is repeating views presented by an earlier speaker at the meeting